dwbewiahn/HomeHunter/README.md

 HomeHunter is a sophisticated web application designed to streamline and enhance the process of searching for apartments.
 The application empowers users to establish custom search filters and promptly notifies them when a new apartment that aligns with their filters is listed.

-This project is a key component of the Project Factory course unit, a part of the Computer Engineering program at IADE.
-The project is being developed under the expert guidance of Professor Fábio Guilherme.

-Project Contributor: Douglas Bewiahn - Student ID: 50038630

 ## Key Features

 - User account creation and authentication: Allows users to create their own accounts and manage their sessions securely.